Resonance (particle physics)

 In particle physics, a resonance is the peak located around a certain energy found in differential cross sections of scattering experiments.
 These peaks are associated with subatomic particles, which include a variety of bosons, quarks and hadrons (such as nucleons, delta baryons or upsilon mesons) and their excitations.
 In common usage, "resonance" only describes particles with very short lifetimes, mostly high-energy hadrons existing for ×10^-23 seconds or less.
+It is also used to describe particles in intermediate steps of a decay, so-called virtual particles.